DIY Cardboard Road playmat

 Step #5: Place your traffic lights and signs.
 Even better give it to your child to place it.

-Looking to teach them directions, introduce a game for your children.
+Looking to teach them directions and parking sign, introduce a game for your children while driving.

-Ask them how to reach to the school or hospital.
-Introduce the following phrases:
+Ask them how to reach to the school or home.
+Introduce the following phrases.

-Explain the meaning of each phrase and lead some pronunciation practice exercises.
+Explain the meaning of each phrase while you drive around the city.

 All in all DIY cardboard Road play mat is so much play and learn and a must have for kids.